 a.
-Classroom visitations shall be performed according to the following plan: during the six probationary years, the number of annual visitations for tenure-track faculty shall normally be in the sequence 2 1 1 1 0 1.
-If a faculty member is to be considered for tenure or promotion, there shall be a visitation scheduled in the Fall of that academic year, regardless of this sequence.
+Classroom visitations shall be performed at least once each academic year during the probationary period.
 Over a period of time, visits should be scheduled in as many different courses as possible and by a variety of visitors.
 At the request of the faculty member, or the Department Evaluation Committee and the Department Chair jointly, or the College Evaluation Committee and the College Dean jointly, additional visitations may take place.